thuyen/nnet/README.md

   - ImageData: a flexible image dataset
   - BDataLoader: simliar to DataLoader class but initialize the iterator in advance
-  - PEDataLoader: amultiprocess-dataloader that paralles over elements as suppose to over batches (the torch built-in one)
+  - PEDataLoader: a multiprocess-dataloader that parallels over elements as suppose to over batches (the torch built-in one)